-- (a) Under the Kelly plan, the work period is a 27-day period.
+(a) Under the Kelly plan, the work period is a 27-day period.
 Each team is scheduled for nine (9) 24-hour shifts during the 27 day work period.
-FLSA overtime will be paid for hours worked in excess of 204 hours for that work period, as provided for in Section 1.7 above. - (b) Under the 2x4 schedule, the work period is a 24-day period.
-Each team is scheduled for eight (8) 24-hour shifts during the 24 day work period.
+FLSA overtime will be paid for hours worked in excess of 204 hours for that work period, as provided for in Section 1.7 above.

+- (b) Under the 2x4 schedule, the work period is a 24-day period.
+Each team is scheduled for eight (8) 24-hour shifts during the 24-day work period.
 The pattern of the 2x4 schedule is to work 48 consecutive hours followed by 96 hours off.
-FLSA overtime will be paid for hours worked in excess of 182 hours for that work period, as provided for in Section 1.7 above. - RPPSOA members working the Kelly Plan will receive 162.36 hours of FLSA overtime per year.
-This overtime pay can be credited as comp time earned.
-This determination will be made solely at the discretion of the employee.
-This provision is subject to the limitations in Section 2.2 governing compensatory time. - (d) RPPSOA members working the 2x4 schedule will receive 10 hours of FLSA overtime per 24-day work period.
-This overtime pay can be credited as comp time earned.
-This determination will be made solely at the discretion of the employee.
-This provision is subject to the limitations in Section 2.2 governing compensatory time. - (e) Use of annual leave, sick leave, and related benefit time off for employees regularly assigned to the Fire Division shall be computed by a ratio of 0.71.
+FLSA overtime will be paid for hours worked in excess of 182 hours for that work period, as provided for in Section 1.8 above. - (c) RPPSOA members working the Kelly Plan will receive 162.36 hours of FLSA overtime per year. - (d) RPPSOA members working the 2x4 schedule will receive 10 hours of FLSA overtime per 24-day work period. - (e) Use of annual leave, sick leave, and related benefit time off for employees regularly assigned to the Fire Division shall be computed by a ratio of 0.71.